 These are a great overall training boot as it protects the foot while draining easily when getting in and out of the water.

-If you need a boot for colder weather, the Bates M6 and M9 have 400G thinsulate insulation.
-The Bates M9 does not look like a snow boot but can take harsh conditions for short durations.
+The Bates Ultralight 8 inch boot does not look like a cold climate boot but can take harsh conditions for short durations.
 I would not wear it on an Arctic expedition but it can do well in snow in the mountains.

-We have observed the Salomon boots being worn by Navy SEALs and urban SWAT teams recently out in the field.
+I observed the Salomon boots being worn by Navy SEALs and urban SWAT teams recently out in the field.
 I was able to ride along with Las Vegas SWAT to serve a warrant on a drug dealer.
-Several of those operators were using Salomon and Under Armour.
+These operators need a lightweight boot with a grippy tread.
+Several of those operators were using Salomon and Under Armour boots.

 #7 DANNER RAT TEMPERATE